RadioMo/datasciencecoursera/Getting_Cleaning_Data_Project/README.md

 The script should run properly if the source data have been downloaded and unzipped into the working directory.
 The output file will be written to the working directory.

+In R Studio, the **reshape2** package should be installed prior to running this script.